JPLMLIA/vercye_ops/docs/docs/index.md

 #### 4. Install APSIMX

+The simulations that produce yield predictions and phenology are run using the process based APSIM NextGen model.
 There are two options for running APSIM:

-- **Using Docker**: Simply set a parameter during configuration of your yield study.
+- **A: Using Docker**: Simply set a parameter during [configuration of your yield study](Vercye/running.md).
 The Docker container will build automatically.
-(Ensure `docker` is installed.)
+(Ensure `docker` is installed.).
+This option is**NOT** available on UMD systems.
-- **Building the APSIM-NextGen binary manually**: See instructions in the [APSIM Section](Vercye/apsim.md).
+- **B: Building the APSIM-NextGen binary manually**: See instructions in the [APSIM Section](Vercye/apsim.md).

 > **Note**: If running on UMD systems, APSIM is pre-installed at:
 >